 Then there are these potatoes.
 When I saw Ally’s recipe for Rosemary Red Potato and Leek Galette, I knew I had to try it even if it didn’t go in the blog post.
 Butter, leeks, potatoes and sour cream – I don’t need anything else to make me happy.

 These are NOT red potatoes.
 Could I find any?
 No. So I made these with small white ordinary potatoes and they were delicious.
 I did find that the leeks I used must have released a ton of liquid because the potatoes, while cooked through, had a bit of liquid instead of a dry potato stack I was expecting.
 Maybe American leeks aren’t as large as big fat Australian leeks?

-When John came down to the kitchen and said, “What smells so good?”
-I did what any good wife would do, I poached an egg and served it with these potatoes and said, “It’s lunch.”
+Everyone who came to the kitchen and said, “What smells so good?”
+I did what any good host would do, I poached eggs and served it with these potatoes and said, “Welcome to lunch.”

 - 8 cups thinly sliced potatoes (red potatoes - skin on)